 - Liability Insurance or Uninsured Motorist Insurance (UM)

 If you or a loved one have suffered a work accident, you need to concentrate on one thing — getting on with your life.
-Let our experienced team handle the insurance paperwork including claim forms, reports, authorizations, and requests for recorded statements.
+Let our experienced team handle the insurance paperwork including claim forms, reports, authorizations, requests for recorded statements and Defense Medical Examinations (DMEs).

 Email us at firstname.lastname@example.org or